- I prefer making art that uplifts, inspires, and takes us back to those wistful moments in life.

 Test this for yourself.
 Go through some old photo albums and see what happens when you see loved ones and old friends.
 People invariable begin to smile and skim past the photos of simple scenery.

 - I like to garden.
 I love helping to create life (and also watching my husband do all of that heavy work, and when he occasionally accidentally lights the backyard on fire).
 But I hate the Alabama heat, humidity, devil grass, and bugs, so I’ve pretty much given up on many of my horticulture efforts.

 - I grew up in Colorado where battling Mother Nature was so much easier.

 - I love to hike.
 This love was instilled in me by an adventurous grandfather that was always exploring new trails and undiscovered places in southern Utah.

 - I hate hiking alone.

-- I teach art classes out of my home and I love my students.
-Seeing how each one expresses their personality through their art is inspiring and invigorating.
+- I teach art classes and I love seeing how each one expresses their personality through their art.
+It is inspiring and invigorating.

 I am always learning from other artists, great teachers, and my students.

 The Bio: For all the media people knocking down my door